Introduction

 # is used as an anchor with name array_size

-# The additional property is allowed at
+# The additional property is allowed under

 my_prop: &array_size 55